 Swift runs for 186 yards, No. 5 Georgia beats Auburn 27-10

-After settling for pair of field goals, the Bulldogs trailed 10-6 with the first half winding down.
-But, facing third-and-4 from the Auburn 14 and the prospect of bringing on kicker Rodrigo Blankenship for the third time, Jake Fromm connected on a touchdown pass to Tyler Simmons that pushed the home team ahead with 2:47 remaining.
+It took Georgia a while to get going.
+Trailing 10-6 with the first half winding down, the Bulldogs faced third-and-4 from the Auburn 14 and the prospect of bringing on kicker Rodrigo Blankenship for a third field goal attempt.
+But Jake Fromm connected on a touchdown pass to Tyler Simmons that pushed the home team ahead with 2:47 remaining.

 Godwin hauled in the pass without breaking stride and didn’t go down until he tumbled into the end zone for a TD that suddenly pushed Georgia to a 20-10 lead at the break.

-Auburn: The Tigers failed to follow up on their comeback victory over Texas A&M, doomed once again by a sluggish offense.
-Jarrett Stidham struggled with his accuracy, missing several open receivers and throwing for just 163 yards.
+Auburn: The Tigers failed to build on their comeback victory over Texas A&M, doomed once again by a sluggish offense.
+Jarrett Stidham missed several open receivers and threw for just 163 yards.
 The running game showed improvement, finishing with 102 yards, but this performance is sure to keep the heat on offensive-minded coach Gus Malzahn.

-Georgia: This wasn’t an overly impressive victory by the Bulldogs, but it was enough to keep them on track to at least having a shot at getting back to the College Football Playoff.
-The offense still looks a bit out of sync, settling for a couple of field goals instead of touchdowns.
+Georgia: The offense still looks a bit out of sync, settling for a couple of field goals instead of touchdowns.
 They’ll need to get that sorted out to have any chance against No. 1 Alabama in the SEC championship game.
-But Swift’s emergence is big news for the Bulldogs.
+But Swift’s emergence is big news for the Bulldogs, giving them a true dual threat in the backfield with Elijah Holyfield, who rushed for 93 yards.

-Both teams have a breather before closing out the regular season against their state rivals.
+Both teams have a breather next Saturday before closing out the regular season against their state rivals.

 Georgia hosts UMass (4-7), an independent FBS school that was blown out by Boston College in its only game against a Power Five school this season.
-Auburn returns home to take on FBS independent Liberty (4-5), which will be playing its second straight game against a Power Five opponent.
-The Flames were beaten by Virginia 45-24 on Saturday.
+Auburn returns home to take on FBS independent Liberty (4-5), which will be coming off a 45-24 loss to Virginia.